c-sanders/ScaleAndSetSize/README.md

 It is possible to directly invoke Python functions from within GIMP.
 However, it does not appear to be possible to directly invoke Python Plugin functions from within GIMP.
 When we state "directly invoking Python functions from within GIMP", we mean invoking Python functions from within the GIMP Python Console Panel.

-Consider the following simple Python Plugin, and let us assume that it is stored in a Python source code file called "display_message.py";
+Consider the following simple Python Plugin;

 	#!/usr/bin/env python